 - Curettage and Electrodesiccation: This surgical procedure may be used to treat small basal cell and squamous cell skin cancers.
 It involves scraping the tumor with a curette (a surgical instrument shaped like a long spoon) and then using an electric needle to gently cauterize (burn) the remaining cancer cells and some normal-looking tissue.
 This scraping and cauterizing process is typically repeated three times.
 The wound tends to heal without stitches.

 Other treatments for skin cancer are:

-Immunotherapy: This treatment uses the patient’s own immune system to fight the cancer.
-The patient applies a cream (generic name is imiquimod) to the skin as directed by the dermatologist.
+Immunotherapy.
+This treatment uses the patient’s own immune system to fight the cancer.
+The patient applies a cream (the generic name is imiquimod) to the skin as directed by the dermatologist.

-Chemotherapy applied to the skin: The generic name for the medicine used in this treatment is 5-fluorouracil or 5-FU.
+Chemotherapy (applied to the skin).
+The generic name for the medicine used in this treatment is 5-fluorouracil or 5-FU.
 The patient applies 5-FU to the skin cancer.
-It destroys the damaged skin cells.
+It destroys the damaged cells.
 When the skin heals, new skin appears.

-Photodynamic therapy: This treatment consists of 2 phases.
+Photodynamic therapy.
+This treatment consists of two phases.
 First, a chemical is applied to the skin cancer.
 This chemical sits on the skin cancer for several hours.
 During the second phase, the skin cancer is exposed to a special light.
 This light destroys the cancer cells.

 What outcome can someone with skin cancer expect?

-If it is caught early and properly treated, skin cancer can be cured.
+Early detection is important.
+If it is caught early and with proper treatment, skin cancer can be cured.
 Even melanoma, which can be deadly, has a cure rate of almost 100% when treated early.

 Even if you get a clean bill of health, you need to continue to see your dermatologist.
-Once a person gets skin cancer, the risk of getting another skin cancer is significantly higher.
+Once a person gets skin cancer, the risk of getting another skin cancer rises.
 Sometimes skin cancer returns.
 Your dermatologist will tell you how often you should return for checkups.
-After you have a skin cancer you will return in 3 months for a recheck.
+After you have skin cancer you will return in three months for a recheck.